 - Final Resting Place: Offers a point of closure and gives loved ones a place to return to in the future

 A meaningful funeral is an important part of the healing process.
-Legacy Funeral Chapels excels at customized funeral services that capture the personality and interests of the deceased.
-At a preplanning session, Funeral Director James Beaton will get to know you and learn about your life.
-He will guide you through the preplanning process with compassion and understanding.
-He will prepare an estimate and explain payment options so you can make a sound financial plan.
+At a preplanning session, The funeral director will get to know you and learn about your life.
+He or she will guide you through the preplanning process with compassion and understanding and prepare an estimate and explain payment options so you can make a sound financial plan.

 By preplanning a funeral, you have the foresight to decide, “This is how I want to be remembered.”
-Contact James to schedule a preplanning appointment today.
+Contact Us to schedule a preplanning appointment today.

 That’s a good point that preplanning would give you plenty of time to make it perfect.
 That way you could learn about all the different options and then get the best one.
 I’ll have to consider doing that when I get a bit older.